dfpera/CMPT-470-Web-Based-Information-Systems/README.md

 Implemented Features
 NOTES AND TAGS
 - From the dashboard notes can be added, modified or deleted.
 During creation a user can specify the title of their note and optionally add text content or tags.
+NOTE: When adding tags to a newly created note, PRESS ENTER after each tag to add successfully to the form.

 - When a note has been created, that note will appear in the left hand column and by default be sorted by last updated.